Farooq Abdullah re-elected NC president | Politics

 - India

-Farooq Abdullah was re-elected president of the National Conference (NC) for another term on Monday.
+Farooq Abdullah was on Monday re-elected unopposed the president of the National Conference (NC), barely a fortnight after the 85-year-old leader announced he would not run for another term.

+Abdullah, who has served as NC president for nearly three decades after being elected first in 1981, said though he wanted to step aside and let the younger leadership run the party, he was persuaded to continue as ''we are passing through a very difficult phase''.

-The 85-year-old leader was unanimously elected the party's chief at the NC's delegate session held near the masoleum of party founder Sheikh Mohammad Abdullah at Naseem Bagh here.
+Abdullah was elected the party's chief at the NC's delegate session held here after party leaders offered prayers at the mausoleum of NC founder Sheikh Mohammad Abdullah at Naseem Bagh in Hazratbal on his 117th birth anniversary.

+Reacting to the development, the Jammu and Kashmir BJP said Abdullah's reelection as the National Conference chief shows the party is confined to dynasty politics ''which has no place in J&K''.

+The former union minister was first elected NC president in 1981 when his father Sheikh Abdullah was the chief minister.
+Before the 2002 assembly polls, Farooq Abdullah's son Omar was elected the NC president as the senior leader wanted the younger generation to take up the mantle.

+Omar stepped down in 2014 and his father was once again elected the president.
+He has remained the party president since.

-The senior leader had recently expressed a desire to step down from the post owing to his health.
+During a party meeting recently, Abdullah had expressed a desire to step down from the post owing to his health.
 The party then set the presidential election process into motion and said the new president would be elected at the party's delegate session.

 It said the party's internal elections had already been concluded.